tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 [NPC]_

     I can't though, it's the Electricity.
-    You have to have it to pay.
+    You have to have it so you can pay.

-[NPC]_

-    Trying to catch Matthew.
+    I'm trying to get hold of Matthew.

 .. property:: DRAMA.state 0
 .. property:: DRAMA.state tas.types.Journey.ordeal